Hubert Humphrey: 1948 Democratic National Convention

 After the convention's vote, the Mississippi delegation and half of the Alabama delegation walked out of the hall.
 Many Southern Democrats were so enraged at this affront to their "way of life" that they formed the Dixiecrat party and nominated their own presidential candidate, Governor Strom Thurmond of South Carolina.
 The Dixiecrats' goal was to take Southern states away from Truman and thus cause his defeat.
 They reasoned that after such a defeat, the national Democratic Party would never again aggressively pursue a pro-civil rights agenda.
-The move backfired: although the civil rights plank cost Truman the Dixiecrats' support, it gained him many votes from blacks, especially in large northern cities.
+The move backfired: although the civil rights plank cost Truman the Dixiecrats' support, a significant number of black voters switched their support from Henry A. Wallace to him.
 As a result, Truman won an upset victory over his Republican opponent, Thomas E. Dewey.
 The result demonstrated that the Democratic Party could win presidential elections without the "Solid South" and weakened Southern Democrats.
 Pulitzer Prize-winning historian David McCullough has written that Humphrey probably did more to get Truman elected in 1948 than anyone other than Truman himself.